How can I study from home effectively?

 Although you may be working independently, that doesn’t mean you’re alone.
 There are lots of people and resources available to you.
 For subject-specific queries, speak to your module tutor.
 You can also discuss concerns with your Academic Advisor.

-Skills for Learning have academic skills workshops and drop-in sessions.
-You can also book a 1-to-1 online appointment with an Academic Skills Tutor through the Get Help page
+Skills for Learning have 'on demand' academic skills workshops and drop-in sessions.
+You can also book a 1-to-1 online appointment with an Academic Skills Tutor through myHub or the "Book and appointment" button on the Library webpages.

 Discussing concerns and ideas with your coursemates can help.
 Creating or participating in a study group can help you benefit from peer learning.
 Video conferencing platforms can be useful if it's not convenient to meet in person.